Matheus28/ws28/README.md

 ## What's the license?

 Most files are MIT.
 The base64 and sha1 code are BSD, feel free to pull request some MIT licensed code to replace those.

+## More FAQ

+### Can I store pointers to `ws28::Client`?

+Only between the ClientConnected and ClientDisconnected callbacks.
+The client will be deleted at the next event loop iteration after ClientDisconnected, or later.

+### When is ClientDisconnected called?

+As soon as you call Destroy on a connected client.
+Just make sure to clean up everything there, the client object will still be valid for at least this event loop iteration.
+Any writes you try to make to the client will be safely ignored.